Photo:Morsa Images/Getty Images

 According to Harvard University, there are several benefits to taking probiotics.
 But before you click "add to cart," it's important to understand what probiotics do.
 Any discussion of probiotics comes down to one word: microbiome.
 These are the trillions of bacteria, viruses, and fungi that live inside our body and, in particular, the intestines.
 The gut microbiome regulates digestion and contributes to a healthy immune system.

-Take a look at some issues or conditions where probiotics might be helpful:
+Take a look below at some issues or conditions that probiotics might help with.